-The Ashanti tribe is located in central Ghana, being the largest tribe of the west African nation.
-Both the bride and groom have on a Kente attire adorned with expensive beads and other jewelries.
+The Ashanti tribe is located in central Ghana, being the largest tribe of the West African nation.
+Both the bride and groom have a Kente attire adorned with expensive beads and other pieces of jewelry.

 The second attire is the Onyonyo (as seen in the picture above).
 The groom wears a white shirt and a beaded jacket with matching shoes and a hat.
 He wears a wrapper called the Usobo and an Okpomkpomon – along with a piece of cloth worn around the neck.

 The Habeshas are located in the highlands of Eritrea and Ethiopia.
 The bride wears a beautiful cornrow design called the Albaso hairstyle.
 The groom usually has on an all-white Kaftan and they both have adorned capes called the Kaba.

 In the end, a traditional wedding is without a doubt a thing of joy for African couples; though it involves a lot of preparations from both families to make the union a memorable one.
 Regardless of the fact that civilization brought about the white wedding to Africa, traditional marriage rites are still practiced and the traditional attires that are adorned on the very day happens to be one of the most exciting parts of the union between couples.
 As can be seen in the article and pictures above, these beautiful pieces vary from tribe to tribe within the African continent and they are all beautiful and elegant.